TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: TinyFormer: A Framework of Resource-Efficient Model Searching and Deployment

+To be specific, only the dimensional setting will be adjusted, while the number of heads in MHSA and number of modules in \texttt{DoT} are fixed.
+The search space can be also tuned manually to adapt the implementation of calculation (e.g set dimension to a multiple of 4).

-We conducted experiments in three types of search space: \textit{small}, \textit{normal} and \textit{large}, which denote the model size sampled from them.
-Detailed experiments of search space analysis can be found in Section \ref{sec:offline}.
+In detailed implementations, we choose $\lambda_{lo}=0.8$ and $\lambda_{up}=2.8$ based on our preliminary experience.
+We conducted experiments in three types of search space: \textit{Small}, \textit{Normal}, and \textit{Large}, which denote the model size sampled from them.
+The experiments results prove that the search space analysis allows SuperNAS to optimally balance sparsity and accuracy trade-offs.
+Detailed experiments of search space analysis can be found in Sec. \ref{sec:offline}.